Y0Coss/docs-fork/pages/public_cloud/public_cloud_cross_functional/savings_plans/guide.en-gb.md

 > [!warning]
 >
-> For an Savings Plan started during the month, days prior to its creation are displayed in red, indicating the absence of coverage.
+> For a Savings Plan started during the month, days prior to its creation are displayed in red, indicating the absence of coverage.
 >

 ![Dashboard focus on graph](images/dashboard_graph.png){.thumbnail}